rovaughn/platform-docs/tutorials/deploying-a-go-iris-app.rst

 Basic deployment
 ----------------
 Follow the 4 steps below so that you can start off and deploy a Iris Golang app within minutes.
-Refer to the next section on :ref:`local development`, to connect to develop and test locally.
+Refer to the next section on :ref:`local-development`, to connect to develop and test locally.

 Step 1a: Get a hasura project and make a note of your credentials
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^